tikv/website/content/docs/3.0/tasks/try/developers.md

 This guide assumes you have the following knowledge and tools at your disposal:

-* Working knowledge of your system's command line tools,
+* Working knowledge of your system's command line tools (`bash`, `powershell`),
 * Working knowledge about Docker (eg how to run or stop a container),
-* A modern Docker daemon which can support `docker service`, running on a machine with:
+* A modern Docker daemon which can support `docker stack` and the Compose File 3.7 version, running on a machine with:
     + A modern (circa >2012) x86 64-bit processor (supporting SSE4.2)
     + At least 10 GB of free storage space
     + A modest amount of memory (4+ GB) available